suffolklibraries/lgc/content/collections/events/talking-shop-meet-the-agent.md

     content:
       -
         type: text
-        text: 'Florence Rees has a growing list of wise, funny, and heart-breaking fiction and nonfiction authors, including Jaspreet Kaur, BROWN GIRL LIKE ME; Rachel Thompson, ROUGH; and Philip Ellis, LOVE & OTHER SCAMS.
+        text: 'Florence Rees represents a growing list of wise, funny, and heart-breaking fiction and nonfiction authors, including Jaspreet Kaur, BROWN GIRL LIKE ME; Rachel Thompson, ROUGH; and Philip Ellis, LOVE & OTHER SCAMS.
 Florence started her career as an assistant at A.M.
-Heath: she is now one of the Bookseller’s 2022 Rising Stars.
-Read more about '
+Heath and she is now one of the Bookseller’s 2022 Rising Stars.
+Find out more about '
       -
         type: text
         marks: